On the Complexity of Barrier Resilience for Fat Regions

-\begin{lemma} For any problem instance $\regions$, there are at most $2^{4r\log r + o(r\log r)}$ crossing patterns between $\tau'$ and $\rho$, where $r=\res(\rho)$. \end{lemma} \begin{proof} First, for all disks in $\tau'$, we guess whether or not they are also traversed by $\rho$.
-By Lemma~\ref{lem_pathtau}, $\tau'$ has thickness at most $1.5t$, there are at most such many disks (hence up to $2^{1.5t}$ choices for which disks are traversed by $\rho$).
+\begin{lemma} For any problem instance $\regions$, there are at most $2^{4r\log r + o(r\log r)}$ crossing patterns between $\pi$ and $\rho$, where $r=\res(\rho)$. \end{lemma} \begin{proof} First, for all disks in $\pi$, we guess whether or not they are also traversed by $\rho$.
+By Lemma~\ref{lem_pathtau}, $\pi$ has thickness at most $2.5t$, there are at most such many disks (hence up to $2^{2.5t}$ choices for which disks are traversed by $\rho$).

-We now bound the number of (maximal) shared subpaths between $\rho$ and $\tau'$: recall that $\rho$ passes through exactly $r=\res(\rho)$ disks, and visits each disk at most twice.
-Hence, there cannot be more than $2 r$ shared subpaths.
-Observe that $\tau'$ cannot traverse many cells of $\arr$: when moving from a cell to an adjacent one, we either enter or leave a disk of $\regions$.
-Since we cannot leave a disk we have not entered and $\tau'$ has thickness at most $1.5t$, we conclude that at most $3t$ cells will be traversed by $\tau'$ (other than the starting and ending cells).
+Now observe that $\pi$ cannot traverse many cells of $\arr$: when moving from a cell to an adjacent one, we either enter or leave a disk of $\regions$.
+Since we cannot leave a disk we have not entered and $\pi$ has thickness at most $2.5t$, we conclude that at most $5t$ cells will be traversed by $\pi$ (other than the starting and ending cells).